 The eighth ingredient is yeast culture.
 Although yeast culture is high in B-vitamins and protein, it can also be used as a probiotic to aid in digestion.

 From here, the list goes on to include a number of other items.

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Pro Pac product.

 First, we find no mention of probiotics, friendly bacteria applied to the surface of the kibble after processing to help with digestion.

-Judging by its ingredients alone, Pro Pac dog food looks like an above-average kibble.
+Judging by its ingredients alone, Pro Pac Dog Food looks like an above-average dry product.

-When you consider the protein-boosting effect of the rice gluten meal contained in some recipes, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed and yeast culture, this looks like the profile of a kibble containing a significant amount of meat.

-Pro Pac Dog Food is a plant-based kibble using a moderate amount of chicken or lamb meals as its main sources of animal protein, thus earning the brand 4 stars.
+Pro Pac is a grain-inclusive dry dog food using a significant amount of named meat meal as its main source of animal protein, thus earning the brand 5 stars.

 A Final Word